manasakudumu/portfolio-mkudumu/docs/assignments/assignment4(beta).md

 ### Abstract Data Model
 Assignment 4-5
 <img src="./images/Assignment 4-5.jpg" alt="A$ data model" width="800px">
+(NOTE: Alert would have connections to multiple Strings for street, city, state, zipcode, Numbers for latitude, longitude, and an ObjectID array for trustedContacts)

 ## Data Representation and RESTful Routes:
  - Link to Backend Github repo: [Github repo](https://github.com/manasakudumu/noor-backend)